mathesar-foundation/mathesar-wiki/team/worklogs/kriti.md

 # Working on
 - Talk to Mukesh about installation discussion next steps.
+- Re-review installation project
-- Follow up on project approvals for this cycle.
+- Follow up on Varsha and Aritra's emails
 - Fundraising 1:1 with Geoffrey

+## Backlog
 - Update script and slides for upcoming funder meeting

-## Backlog
 - Keep an eye on Transifex conversation
 - Analyze use cases once Ghislaine has more "raw data" in Mathesar
 - Set up CRM in Mathesar to track contacts